CSS Transform

 }

-This kind of combination is the most common usage of both, transform and transition property.
-It's important to remember to define transition in the first state with transform as value and to define transform in the second state.
+property.
+It's important to remember to Define a transition with transform as its value in the first state, and define transform in the second state.

 Final Word